How to get your LinkedIn profile to show the correct company

 Employment and Experience Verification

-decode the letter and who to contact:
+How to decode and who to contact:

 Focus Stock